ShikiHTM/Momoi-Bot/README.md

 npm run stop
 ```
 ## Footer
-I hope you have a good time with my bot, feel free to contribute or contact me if you need something!
+I hope you have a good time with my bot.
+Feel free to contribute or contact me if you need something!